mehowthe/fastnfuriours/README.md

     - application should start handling requests on port 8080 ([localhost:8080](http://localhost:8080/))

 ### Build and run in a Docker container
-`docker build -t fastnfuriours:v1 .` - to build image
-`docker run -p 8080:8080 fastnfuriours:v1 -e OMDB_API_KEY=${YOUR_KEY}`
+`docker build -t fastnfuriours:v1 .` - to build an image `docker run -p 8080:8080 fastnfuriours:v1 -e OMDB_API_KEY=${YOUR_KEY}`

 #### Exploring API